 For creating a new package without sample code use the package:create command.

---package-key The package key, for example "MyCompany.MyPackageName typo3.flow:package:create Create a new package typo3.kickstart:kickstart:repository
+--package-key The package key, for example "MyCompany.MyPackageName typo3.flow:package:create Command not available neos.kickstarter:kickstart:repository

 Kickstart a new domain repository

 This command generates a new domain repository class for the given model name.